Chatbots for marketing in banking: Hype or reality?

 That’s because they have the potential to be an extremely valuable marketing tool for marketers in all industries.
-In this post, we’ll explore what makes chatbots so valuable for marketing,and the role they can play in the banking industry, specifically.
+In this post, we’ll explore what makes chatbots so valuable for marketing, and the role they can play in banking marketing, specifically.

 Why chatbots matter for marketing